xuebaiios/BdryReach/README.md

         overRtime, int steps, double radius, double over_step, double bound_step, int Zover_order)
 ```
 **Parameters:**
-* **mysys:** Differential equation for computing reachable sets.
+* **mysys:** differential equation for computing reachable sets.
-* **mysysBack:** Reverse Differential Equations for Result Verification.
+* **mysysBack:** reverse Differential Equations for Result Verification.
-* **options:** Relevant Configuration for Outer-approximation of Reachable Set Computation in the Program.
+* **options:** relevant Configuration for Outer-approximation of Reachable Set Computation in the Program.
-* **R0:** Initial set.
+* **R0:** Iinitial set.
-* **overRtime:** Step Size for Reachable Set Inner-approximation Computation at Each Step.
+* **overRtime:** step Size for Reachable Set Inner-approximation Computation at Each Step.
-* **steps:** Number of Iterations for Reachable Set Inner-approximation Computation.
+* **steps:** number of Iterations for Reachable Set Inner-approximation Computation.
-* **radius:** Maximum Allowed Generator Length for Boundary Segmentation.
+* **radius:** maximum Allowed Generator Length for Boundary Segmentation.
-* **over_step:** Step size for computing the outer-approximation of the reachable set for the entire set at each step in reachable set inner-approximation Computation.
+* **over_step:** step size for computing the outer-approximation of the reachable set for the entire set at each step in reachable set inner-approximation Computation.
-* **bound_step:** Step size for computing the outer-approximation of the reachable set for the boundary of the set at each step in reachable set inner-approximation Computation.
+* **bound_step:** step size for computing the outer-approximation of the reachable set for the boundary of the set at each step in outer-approximation of reachable set Computation.
-* **Zover_order:** Limit on the zonotope order for computing the outer-approximation of the reachable set for the entire set at each step in reachable set inner-approximation Computation.
+* **Zover_order:** limit on the zonotope order for computing the outer-approximation of the reachable set for the entire set at each step in outer-approximation of reachable set Computation.
-### 2.2 Use Case for Reachable Set Outer-approximation Computation
+### 2.2 Test Case for outer-approximation of reachable set Computation
 **As an example, we perform the computation of the outer-approximation of the reachable set for the VanderPol model.
 The file computes the outer-approximation from the initial region ([1.23, 1.57], [2.34, 2.46]) over the time interval 0 - 6.74 seconds.The specific file location is:**
 ```RobotFramework
 /examples/overVanderPol.cpp.